HoffsMH/HoffsMH.github.io/_posts/2015-11-29-keeping-a-programming-notebook.md

 date:   2015-11-29
 categories: [tool, productivity]
 ---

-## Programming Notebook

-So upon coming into Turing we were told that keeping a notebook was a good idea.
-I had already kept a programming notebook on and off  before but I couldn't force myself to use it in a meaningful way.

 Up until relatively recently I had not been embracing the "programmers notebook".
 But it has a hold on me now.
 I plan to go over what changed and how I got into the note-taking groove.
 I also plan to go into why, in my opinion, pen and paper actually trumps all the other tools and mediums for note taking, even when, and perhaps especially when the subject is software design.

+---

+So upon coming into Turing we were told that keeping a notebook was a good idea.
+I had already kept a programming notebook on and off  before but I couldn't force myself to use it in a meaningful way.

 A lot of it has to do with taking notes on things that have nothing to do with software development.
 So before we start I want to say that there are still a number of software tools that I type text into to organize some aspect of my life.
 So if something seems weird to you later on keep in mind that

 I use